danielsoutar/daggery/docs/limitations.md

 However, this ties in with the next and bigger issue:

-## Daggery broadcasts outputs to all children - it does not assign/map outputs
+## Daggery broadcasts outputs, not assign them

 The main reason for this is simplicity of implementation, but also because things can become more ambiguous.
 Consider what you would expect to happen if a node outputs three values, and has three children.
 Should it:

-a.
-Assign or map each output to a specific child?
+1. Assign or map each output to a specific child?
 Is this fixed, or user-defined?
-b.
-Broadcast each output to each child?
+2. Broadcast each output to each child?
 When should this happen?

 Although (a) sounds sensible and in line with the inputs, this complicates the implementation, particularly if broadcasting semantics are still desirable, albeit restricted (perhaps broadcasting only occurs if the number of children > 1 and there is a single output).